 You wouldn’t buy a car without a test drive.
 So why launch new travel tech without letting your employees test it out?

-Introducing new technology (or implementing any type of organizational change) rarely comes without change management risks.
+Introducing new technology (or implementing any type of organisational change) rarely comes without change management risks.
 When a change in existing processes or knowledge is going to affect your employees, it’s important to adequately engage users in testing those new tools before they are deployed across your company.
 And an easy way to do that is through User Acceptance Testing.

 User Acceptance Testing: It's in the name

-As the name suggests, User Acceptance Testing (UAT) allows organizations to test their new technology solutions by leveraging real-world use cases and intended end-users.
+As the name suggests, User Acceptance Testing (UAT) allows organisations to test their new technology solutions by leveraging real-world use cases and intended end-users.
 It is often the final stage of the implementation process and helps determine whether the new tech has met business goals and employee needs while allowing for issues (if any) to be fixed before the system goes live.

 In other words, it’s when your employees sit down and begin using your new travel tech in realistic, scripted scenarios to make sure it works as it should before it’s launched.

 While your TMC’s development team runs their own tests to minimise bugs and improve software efficiency, UAT is designed specifically for the client (you) and their end users (your employees) to test the platform and confirm that it works as expected.

 Sure, you may find some bugs during this phase, but the real objective of UAT is to verify whether your employees are easily able to use the tech in a way that meets their day-to-day needs.
 UAT should also mitigate change management risks by: